Home » All Posts » Gross Profit Percentage: How To Calculate It and What It Tells You

 Why Calculating Gross Profit Percentage is So Important

-Whether it’s for a single job – or your entire company.
+Whether it’s for a single job – or for your entire company.
 Whether it’s for a month – or a yearthe more you learn about the critical numbers within your business, the more effectively you’ll be able to run it!

 A deeper understanding of your Gross Profit percentage, your Gross Profit dollars, and other “business pulse” numbers helps you: